 This company is seeking new franchisees throughout the US.

-This company is seeking new franchisees in the following international regions: Africa, Canada
+This company is seeking new franchisees in the following international regions: Africa, Australia/New Zealand, Canada

 - # of Units